nprezant/mlga/README.md

 A genetic algorithm solution.

-Explores the benefit of machine learning classification in evolutionary loop.
+Explores the benefit of machine learning classification in the evolutionary loop.

 ## Future Work